Graph#

 Assert Datatype, Backend, data format and dimensions along the GraphView are coherent.
 If not, apply the required transformations.

 Sets the GraphView ready for computation in four steps: 1 - Assert input Tensors’ datatype is compatible with each Operator’s datatype.
 If not, a conversion Operator is inserted.
 2 - Assert input Tensors’ backend is compatible with each Operator’s backend.
 If not, add a Transmitter Operator.
 3 - Assert data format (NCHW, NHWC, …) of each Operator’s input Tensor is compatible with the selected kernel.
 If not, add a Transpose Operator.
-4 - Propagate Tensor dimensions through the consecutive Operators.
+4 - Propagate Tensor dimensions through the consecutive Operators(also named forward dims).

 bool forwardDims(const std::vector<std::vector<DimSize_t>> &dims = {}, bool allowDataDependency = false)#